UniMath/agda-unimath/src/foundation/induction-principle-propositional-truncation.lagda.md

 ## Properties

-### A type family over the propositional truncation comes equipped with the structure to satisfy the path clause of the induction principle if and only if it is a family of propositions.
+### A type family over the propositional truncation comes equipped with the structure to satisfy the path clause of the induction principle if and only if it is a family of propositions

 ```agda
 abstract